augustss/MicroHs/README.md

    * TypeSynonymInstances
    * UndecidableInstances
    * UndecidableSuperClasses
+ * In the works
+   * FunctionalDependencies
+   * ExistentialQuantification
  * `main` in the top module given to `mhs` serves at the program entry point.

 ## Example